EuphydLuffy/Learning-Machine-Learning-and-LLM/Document-aware chatbot Langchain/README.md

-This notebook demonstrates development of a document-aware chatbot using LangChain’s Conversational Retrieval Chain to answer questions about history books.
+This notebook shows development of a document-aware chatbot using LangChain’s Conversational Retrieval Chain to answer questions about history books.

 The notebook covers the following steps:
 1. Load and preprocess documents using LangChain's document loaders and text splitters.